top of page

 Tuition & Fees

-Our philosophy is based upon high expectations, both for ourselves and for our recruits.
+Our philosophy is based upon high expectations for ourselves and our recruits.
 We recognize that law enforcement is not simply a job, but a position of respect and trust.
 This respect cannot be bought; it can only be earned and cultivated.
-Through our training, we strive to instill in each recruit, self-discipline and a high standard of personal and professional conduct.
-Staff and recruits alike subscribe to the MACLEA Honor Code, which, like in the public, demands integrity which is beyond reproach.
+Through our training, we strive to instill self-discipline and a high standard of personal and professional conduct in each recruit.
+Staff and recruits alike subscribe to the MACLEA Honor Code, which, like in the public, demands integrity beyond reproach.

 The acquisition of knowledge is a never-ending process of personal and professional development that must be pursued with vigor.
-MACLEA provide our students the opportunity to improve their level of knowledge, to enhance their competence, to demonstrate self discipline, and above all, to be held accountable.
+MACLEA provides our students the opportunity to improve their level of knowledge, enhance their competence, demonstrate self-discipline, and, above all, be held accountable.
 These are the essential components of a professional law enforcement officer’s performance of duty.

-We acknowledge the public’s trust by demanding the very best from our recruit’s, and in turn, giving them our best.
-The Mineral Area College Law Enforcement Academy’s standards are high, as are the demands and expectations of the public that we serve.
+We acknowledge the public’s trust by demanding the best from our recruits and, in turn, giving them our best.
+The Mineral Area College Law Enforcement Academy’s standards are high, as are the demands and expectations of the public we serve.

 Training Philosophy